vmandic/meds-processor/README.md

 **This is the perfect place to start learning C# and .NET Core by building something real with looks and feels to it - a drug list data scraper and a secure documented REST web API.** This project is designed for developers who have moderate programming experience and some experience in building web apps but have not still encuntered C# and .NET on the backend.

-## UPDATE and NOTICE: 2019-10-19
+## Updates

+- 2019-12-02: updated to SDK 2.2.402, cleaned up, forced `ValidFrom.Year < 2019`, removed parallelization of parser due to file lock situations, cleaned up a bit the API responses, removed unnecessary code.
-The processor might be in a bit of a problem at the moment due to the fact that a new (fifth...) parser is required as a new .xls(x) scheme has been published for 2019. :-) ah, burocracy in Croatia, you gotta love it.
+- 2019-10-19: The processor might be in a bit of a problem at the moment due to the fact that a new (fifth...) parser is required as a new .xls(x) scheme has been published for 2019. :-) ah, burocracy in Croatia, you gotta love it.
 A quick fix for you guys is to filter out documents by a `ValidFrom.Year < 2019` expression.
 I will be fixing this with the additional parser (or other fix) and updating the blog posts!

 ## Built with .NET Core SDK 🔧